supertref/Reex/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package Reecored/Reecore-qt for Debian-based Linux systems.
-If you compile Reecored/Reecore-qt yourself, there are some useful files here.
+This directory contains files used to package reecored/reecore-qt for Debian-based Linux systems.
+If you compile reecored/reecore-qt yourself, there are some useful files here.

-## Reecore: URI support ##
+## reecore: URI support ##

-Reecore-qt.desktop  (Gnome / Open Desktop)
+reecore-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install Reecore-qt.desktop
+	sudo desktop-file-install reecore-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your Reecoreqt binary to `/usr/bin` and the `../../share/pixmaps/Reecore128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your reecoreqt binary to `/usr/bin` and the `../../share/pixmaps/reecore128.png` to `/usr/share/pixmaps`

-Reecore-qt.protocol (KDE)
+reecore-qt.protocol (KDE)